kubota0728/CondNet-SR/README.md

-# CondNet-CR
+# CondNet-SR

-This repository contains the implementation of CondNet-CR,
+This repository contains the implementation of CondNet-SR,
-a conductivity estimation framework based on a pretrained segmentation backbone (CondNet-TART).
+a conductivity estimation framework based on a pretrained segmentation backbone (CondNet-TART) with the Statistical-Rank (SR) loss.

 ---

 ## Overview

-CondNet-CR consists of:
+CondNet-SR consists of:

 - Segmentation backbone (UNet + Transformer)
 - Transfer head for conductivity regression